 The total ROW to be acquired for the proposed improvements is approximately 0.94 acres.
 All ROW needed is to accommodate the Seafarer's Alternative improvements for the SR 865 intersection at Estero Boulevard/Fifth Street.
 The project ROW needed is as follows: Lee County's Crescent Beach Family Park (0.14 acres), Lee County's vacant Seafarer's Parcel (0.73 acres) and one vacant parcel (0.07 acres) to be donated by the Town of Fort Myers Beach.
-There will be no change in ownership for the impacted portion of Crescent Beach Family Park.
-As the project is not widening SR 865 (i.e., for additional traffic capacity), additional ROW is not needed for stormwater management facilities (ponds) or proposed floodplain compensation sites.
-No residential or business relocations will result from the proposed improvements and a Conceptual Stage Relocation Plan was not prepared.
+There will be no change in ownership for the County's Seafarer's Parcel or the impacted portion of Crescent Beach Family Park.